dividedmind/statistics-done-wrong/introduction.rst

 results would not be published by peer-reviewed journals even if they were submitted -- a strong bias against unexciting results means that studies saying "it didn't work" will never appear, and other researchers will never see them.
-Missing data and publication bias plague science
+Missing data and publication bias plague science, skewing our perceptions of important issues.

 Even properly-done statistics can't be trusted.
 The plethora of available statistical techniques and analyses grants researchers an enormous amount of